 - Elementary: Keep a steady beat with a few different notes

-- More advanced: Play a melody/accompaniment line with a several different notes & contrasting rhythm.
+- More advanced: Play a melody/accompaniment line with several different notes & contrasting rhythm.

 - Beginners: Patsch (tapping their lap) to the pulse

-- Elementary: Patsch with heavy emphasis on first beat of each measure or conducting
+- Elementary: Patsch with a heavy emphasis on the first beat of each measure or conducting

 - More advanced: Conducting or tap pulse and rhythm with each hand